 According to Living Water International, 1.1 billion of the poorest people in our world lack safe drinking water.
 Being aware of the needs in our world, and acting on those needs, the Sisters of St. Francis’ Sister Water Project Committee has created a Sister Water Ripple Effect 2019 Lenten calendar.

 The focus of this Lenten calendar is to create awareness of and provide education on water issues while raising funds for the Sister Water Project, which is the Dubuque Franciscans’ initiative to help provide sustainable water accessibility to people in Honduras and Tanzania.
-Each day of Lent, beginning with Ash Wednesday on February 14, through Easter on Sunday, April 1, the calendar provides information on safe drinking water and facts on water consumption.
+Each day of Lent, beginning with Ash Wednesday on March 6, through Easter on Sunday, April 21, the calendar provides information on safe drinking water and facts on water consumption.
 It also offers fun and thought provoking challenges for individuals to collect donations for the Sister Water Project.
-The calendar is free and can be downloaded from the Sister Water website at http://www.osfdbq.org/sister-water-project-main/lenten-calendar/.
+The calendar is free and can be downloaded from the Sister Water Project website at http://www.osfdbq.org/sister-water-project-main/lenten-calendar/.

 To learn more about the Sister Water Project, visit http://www.osfdbq.org/sisterwaterproject, and view the video created by Loras College Productions about the project and its impact, or contact Sister Kathy Knipper at email@example.com or (563) 583-9786.

 Donations to the Sister Water Project can be mailed to the Sisters of St. Francis at 3390 Windsor Ave., Dubuque, IA 52001.